 When evaluating possible retaining walls in Reaches 1 and 2, a sheet pile wall was eliminated from further consideration due to the presence of fractured bedrock.
 It was determined that a soldier pile wall would be a more appropriate solution in these areas due to easier installation by avoiding the possibility of having to penetrate the fractured bedrock.
-The proposed soldier pile walls in the construction plans in Appendix I were selected and designed to reduce cost and reduce noise and vibration during installation due to the highly built-up urban nature of the project corridor.
 As in the case of Reach 4, for example, sheet pile walls were eliminated from further discussion as they are much more invasive compared to soldier pile walls.